 TL;DR (Too Long; Didn't Read)

-When you are given a volume in cubic meters and a density in grams per cubic centimeters, you need to convert cubic meters to cubic centimeters (see link in Resources).
+Be sure that the volume units match the denominator units in the density.
+If those units don't match, you must perform a conversion so they will match.
+For example, when you are given a volume in cubic meters and a density in grams per cubic centimeters, you need to convert the volume from cubic meters to cubic centimeters.